 Kenneth Ritley (’88) is now the head of global IT operations–Server/StorageNetwork for Sulzer in Winterthur, Switzerland.
 He was formerly a manager with the SBB, which is the Swiss National Railway.
 He earned a Ph.D. in physics at the University of Illinois in 1998 and afterward was a postdoctoral researcher at the Max Planck Institute for Metals Research in Stuttgart, Germany.

-Mallory Roberts (’94) is an astrophysicist with Eureka Scientific and is spending 2013-14 as a visiting professor at New York University in Abu Dhabi.
+Mallory Roberts (’94) is a visiting professor at New York University Abu Dhabi and an astrophysicist with Eureka Scientific.
 He also makes science-themed documentary films with Les Films Kookaburra.
 He earned his Ph.D. in astrophysics at Stanford University in 2000.

 Willie Rodriquez (’97) is District Manager of Burney Water District in Burney, CA. He was formerly a product safety engineer at Agilent Technologies in Santa Rosa.

 Michael Rogen (’84) is retired after many years with Maxon Precision Motors, Inc., Burlingame, where he was vice president of electronics sales and marketing.
-He is now studying Chinese.
+He is now consulting in Shanghai, China.

 Peter Rooney (’86) is working with the Fratelli Group, a public affairs firm in Washington, D.C.
 He was formerly the deputy staff director of the House of Representatives Committee on Science.
 From 1999 -2002 he was the founding Executive Director of the Forum on Technology & Innovation.
 As the American Physical Society’s Congressional Fellow for 1998 he worked in the office of Senator Joe Lieberman of Connecticut.
 He earned his Ph.D. in physics at the University of California, San Diego, where he was an IBM fellow.